Targeting Vector Submission for ES Cells

 from the cloning vector.

 4. Bring a gel photo that shows you have a PCR assay for an endogenous mouse gene such as beta-globin.
 All DNA samples from potentially transgenic mice should give a positive result with an endogenous gene PCR.
-This will make sure that no transgenic founders are discarded because PCR inhibitors co-purified with the genomic DNA.
+This will make sure that no transgenic founders are discarded because the DNA concentration interfered with successful PCR.

-5. Bring a gel photo that shows your genotyping PCR.
-Test the PCR against 10, 1, 0.1 and 0.01 copy standards.
-The assay must detect the transgene at the single copy level, preferably 0.1 copies, when it is mixed with mouse tail DNA.
+5. Bring a gel photo that shows your genotyping PCR detects the transgene at the single copy level when it is mixed with mouse tail DNA.
 Bring your calculations of copy number along with the gel photo.
 If you need tail DNA to set up the assay, we will give you some.

 7. Drop off all your materials at the microinjection lab: Room 2526, Building MSRB I.